 Since the chemotherapy drugs are delivered into the tumor, stronger doses of the drugs may be used.
 This technique may help to decrease the number of side-effects of standard chemotherapy because the drugs are trapped within the tumor and are not circulating through the body.

-IVC Filter Placement is a procedure where a filter is put into the inferior vena cava (IVC) to trap and break up blood clots.
+IVC filter placement is a procedure where a filter is put into the inferior vena cava (IVC) to trap and break up blood clots.

 Patients with certain chronic conditions or any illness that limits mobility are at risk of forming blood clots that can travel to the heart or lungs.
 When this happens it is called deep vein thrombosis (DVT).
 DVT can cause chronic swelling and leg pain when walking and there is a risk that the clots will move to the lung (pulmonary embolism) or heart.
 The filter helps to avoid any life-threatening complications from a blood clot.

 Nephrostomy Tubes are inserted into patients who have blocked kidneys.
-A urinary drainage system is used to help patients void if the urinary system is blocked by a tumor.
+This urinary drainage system is used to help patients void if the urinary system is blocked by a tumor.
 If a blockage is not opened, patients may experience infection, fever and pain.

-Transjugular Liver Biopsy is a method of diagnosing cancer in the liver by using a long, thin biopsy device that is threaded into the jugular vein and guided into the liver.
+Transjugular liver biopsy is a method of diagnosing cancer in the liver by using a long, thin biopsy device that is threaded into the jugular vein and guided into the liver.

 There are many ways to locate a lump in the liver (X-rays, computed tomography (CT) scans, magnetic resonance (MR) etc.).
 However, a diagnosis of cancer can only be confirmed by a pathologist examining a piece of the suspected tissue.
-Using this technique, an interventional radiologist can obtain a samply of abnormal tissue from the liver without a patient having to undergo open surgery.
+Using this technique, an interventional radiologist can obtain a sample of abnormal tissue from the liver without a patient having to undergo open surgery.

-Tube Thoracostomy is a procedure where a tube in placed into the chest cavity to help drain the area around the lungs.
+Tube thoracostomy is a procedure where a tube in placed into the chest cavity to help drain the area around the lungs.
 This may help with patients who are receiving chemotherapy that is targeting the lung tissue.

-Uterine Artery Embolization (or Uterine fibroid embolization) is a procedure to shrink benign tumors in the uterus.
+Uterine artery embolization (or uterine fibroid embolization) is a procedure to shrink benign tumors in the uterus.
 Uterine fibroids are the most common tumors in the female reproductive tract and are non-cancerous.
 However, when they become enlarged they can cause pain and heavy bleeding.
 In this procedure, clotting agents are injected into the artery of the uterus which blocks blood flow to the fibroid tissue.

 Roswell Park has been using this method to destroy fibroids, which may preserve fertility by avoiding hysterectomy, particularly in young women with this condition.

-Venous Access (also called central venous access) is a procedure that inserts a tube (catheter) beneath the skin into blood vessels.
+Venous access (also called central venous access) is a procedure that inserts a tube (catheter) beneath the skin into blood vessels.
 This process allows for blood to be drawn when needed or for patients to receive medicine and nutrients.